Things about Ham Radio it would be good to know

 • If you create a QRZ page, I highly recommend you avoid politics/religion/sex subjects completely.

-• If you choose not to avoid those subjects, you will find that there are hams who will avoid you.
+• If you choose to include those subjects, you will find there are hams who will avoid you.
+(Me.)

 • What is DX?
 Distant stations.